« Connections... | Main | A Gift from Myself »

 I have read many articles in Magazines & Zines discussing how people try to make art everyday, even if it is just for 5 minutes.
-This has Img_0805balways amazed me.
+This has always amazed me.
 Where do they find the time?
 How disciplined are they to do this?
 I have also read many articles on where people make art, and the ones that always amaze me are the ones that carry bits around to work on wherever they are and find they have time to spare - at work, coffee shops or waiting at traffic lights in their car.
 I admire their confidence to create in public.

 I have been a little frustrated lately not being able to make a lot of art, it has felt that the only time I seem to be getting to the studio is at night when I am feeling too tired.
 I know to improve my skills and techniques I must practise, even if it is a little every day.
 It got me thinking about the articles I read.
 If these people can do it, how can I make it work for me.
 Then it came to me, 3-4 days out of five I have to wait in the car for school pick up for about 10-15minutes.
-So I swallowed my Img_0804b_2awkwardness in creating 'in public', packed a bag of supplies and decided to give it a go.
+So I swallowed my awkwardness in creating 'in public', packed a bag of supplies and decided to give it a go.

 I know that I am not creating masterpieces.
 It is not about the final out come but about the process, and for me this is where the greatest lessons are going to be learnt...I hope!
 Just getting something down, letting go, creating for fun and trial & error, it is so freeing.
 Now if only they can make a car attachment for a heat gun!!